weynandk/info_threefold/src/definitions_concepts/threefold_token.md

 TFTs have not simply been minted and there was never an initial coin offering of any kind.
 TFTs are exclusively produced through a process called farming, which means that TFTs are generated only when new Internet capacity is added to the ThreeFold Grid.
 There is no wasteful mining.

 TFT is part of the Stellar Network (https://stellar.org).

+Learn more about the TFT in the token section of this wiki.